 If someone wrote a story of my prayer life, it would probably be titled A Confused Mix of Wandering and Worrying.

 Fortunately, Miller also provides several helpful ways out of our prayer haze.
-Here are four of the biggest takeaways from A Praying Life:

-1. A lack of prayer isn’t a prayer problem; it’s an idolatry problem.
+How to Pray Tip #1.
+A lack of prayer isn’t a prayer problem; it’s an idolatry problem.

 Prayerlessness is the inevitable result of pride or a lack of faith—usually both.
 You fail to pray, instinctively, either because you are too proud to realize you need God or too unbelieving to grasp his willingness to help.
 As Miller puts it,